Civil Services of India: Civil Services Day

 The Civil Service Day is celebrated on 21 April every year.
 The purpose for this day is to rededicate and recommit themselves to the cause of the people.
 It is observed by all Civil Services.
 This day gives civil servants the opportunity for introspection and thinking about future strategies to deal with the challenges being posed by the changing times.

 This date (21 April) was chosen to commemorate the day in 1947 when Sardar Vallabhbhai Patel, the first Home Minister of Independent India, addressed the probationers of Administrative Services Officers.

-On this occasion, all officers of Central and State Governments are honoured for excellence in public administration by the Prime Minister of India.
+On this occasion, all officers of the Central and State Governments are honoured for excellence in public administration by the Prime Minister of India.
 The 'Prime Minister's Awards for Excellence in Public Administration' is presented in three categories.
-Under this scheme of awards instituted in 2006, all the officers individually or as group or as organisation are eligible.
-The award includes a medal, scroll and a cash amount of ₹100000.
+Under this scheme of awards instituted in 2006, all the officers, individually or as a group or as an organisation, are eligible.
+The award includes a medal, scroll, and a cash amount of ₹100000.
 In case of a group, the total award money is ₹500000 subject to a maximum of ₹100000 per person.
 For an organisation the cash amount is limited to ₹500000.